 She refused to go out anywhere other than to the street outside to have a few of our meals.
 There were open air massage shacks which we both enjoyed.
 She went on a jet ski ride too.
 All this was available right by our beach, the beautiful Choeng Mon Beach.

 I firmly believe that kids can enjoy any destination as long as we are a little creative, listen to them and give them the freedom to voice their opinions.
 For example when we were in Prague, I realized that the kids like to go to open parks once in the day.
-They would race me to the top a Castle, visit a church, sit down quietly for a meal in the afternoon but by the evening they would nudge me towards either Kampa or Lanta Park where they could run around, walk or just make a silly games and play.
+They would race me to the top a Castle, visit a church, sit down quietly for a meal in the afternoon but by the evening they would nudge me towards either Kampa or Lanta Park where they could run around, walk or just make a silly game to play.

 While we were flying back from Koh Samui I read an article in the in the Silkwinds, the magazine of Silk Air which precisely voice my opinions but in a better way.
 The authors in their story, Have Kids Will Travel, mention that they took their 2 year old to Angkor Wat.
 And the kid loved visiting Mr Buddha’s house!
 You can read the article and the may issue here.